adidiner/colinthecomputer/README.md

 The current available parsers are:

-- `pose`: collects the snapshot's tranlation and rotation.
+- `pose` - collects the snapshot's tranlation and rotation.

-- `color_image`: collects the snapshot's raw color image data, and converts it to a `JPG` image.
+- `color_image` - collects the snapshot's raw color image data, and converts it to a `JPG` image.

-- `depth_image`: collects the snapshot's raw depth image data, and creates a 2D heatmap representation, accessible as a `JPG` image.
+- `depth_image` - collects the snapshot's raw depth image data, and creates a 2D heatmap representation, accessible as a `JPG` image.

-- `feelings`: collects the snapshot's feelings.
+- `feelings` - collects the snapshot's feelings.

 ### The Saver